tntanvir/SmartStay-nextjs/README.md

 ### 6. **QR Code Check-in**
 - Users can check-in using QR codes at the hotel for a seamless experience.

-### 7. **Admin Dashboard**
+### 7. **Admin deshboard**
-- Hotel owners and admins can manage hotels, rooms, and bookings through a robust dashboard.
+- Hotel owners and admins can manage hotels, rooms, and bookings through a robust deshboard.

 ---